shaneiadt/Ramblings/pages/2020/TypeScript-Decorators.md

 - Property decorators
 - Parameter decorators

-If you fancy reading more on TypeScript decorators [check this out](https://www.typescriptlang.org/docs/handbook/decorators.html). :thumbsup:
+If you fancy reading more on TypeScript decorators [check this out](https://www.typescriptlang.org/docs/handbook/decorators.html). 👍